szeitlin/szeitlin-blog/content/posts/engineering/fun-with-failing.md

+---
+title: "Fun with text file encodings"
+draft: false
+author: Samantha G. Zeitlin
+---

-This post is about a couple of painful problems I've had recently with reading in text files.
+This post is about a couple of painful problems I've had with reading in text files.

 They're just text files, right?
 What could be hard about that?